beccapearce/till_tech_test/readme.md

 ```
 As a worker
 So that I can know the cost of an item
-I want to be able to input and item and retrieve a cost
+I want to be able to input an item and retrieve a cost
 ```

 ```